Epidemiology

 Clinical features

-Symptoms depend on the number, size, and location of leiomyomas.
-Most women have small, asymptomatic fibroids.
+• Symptoms depend on the number, size, and location of leiomyomas.
+Often asymptomatic (up to 80% of cases).

 • Abnormal menstruation (possibly associated with anemia): hypermenorrhea, heavy menstrual bleeding, metrorrhagia, dysmenorrhea